jpablo/dspy4s/modules/programs/src/main/scala/dspy4s/programs/CodeAct.md

 2. A successfully parsed snippet may stop the loop even when its execution failed.
 The failure is evidence in the trajectory, and the extractor may still be able to produce a useful answer from it.

-The bounded recursion itself lives in `AgentLoop`; CodeAct supplies the meaning of one step.
+The bounded recursion itself lives in `AgentLoop`, and `TrajectoryAgent` owns the final extraction.
+The intermediate transition is the same typed template used by ReAct: `InterpretedTrajectoryAgent` generates a `CodeStep`, lowers it to a code-string action (or a rejected parse), invokes `ActionInterpreter[String, String]`, and records one `TrajectoryEntry`.
+CodeAct supplies those typed operations; the shared final transition owns their ordering.

+This gives the branches explicit behavioral laws.
+Rejected code records one failed observation without calling the interpreter; ready code is interpreted and recorded exactly once; `finished` is checked only after recording; and a fatal interpreter `Left` appends nothing. `InterpretedTrajectoryAgentLawSuite` tests these guarantees independently of CodeAct's Python parsing and execution details.

 ## How generated code is parsed